94kayla/questions-for-employers/README.md

 **How do you determine if someone is a poor fit for the company?** Same as above, they may tell you more than they mean to about what they value (and what they don't).

-**If an employee does something harmful that isn't a fireable offense, how do you handle that?
-What steps do you take to create a culture of accountability?** They absolutely should have a plan for this.
-If they don't, any number of toxic-but-not-fireable behaviors are not being addressed.

 **Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?** You should hear something about rotation of duties or location, sabbaticals, etc. In other words, a real plan for avoiding burnout, not empty platitudes.

 **How does internal communication work?
 How does the company communicate with itself, and is that effective** This can be a *really* telling question.
 Are company communications scattered?
 Leaked out?
 Top down?
 How does it work?
 Does it work?

 **Is it easy to move to other divisions or offices?** Warning: the interviewer could infer that you are a difficult teammate and like to jump around.

-**Are there catered suppers?** This sounds good.
-It's not.
-In any properly functioning organization, you should be home for supper.

 **How many hours a week does senior management work?** Do they put in 80-hour weeks?
 If so, run away.